system-zero/system-zero/data/docs/i.md

 # `while` loop
 while (condition) { ... }
 # You can use `break` to break out of the loop and `continue` to continue with
 # the next iteration.
-Both they are not present upstream.
+Both they are not present to tinyscript.

 # Function declaration.
 func name ([arg,..]) { ... }